 - Take aspirin, ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, others), naproxen (Naprosyn), and other drugs or herbal supplements that can increase bleeding.

 As instructed, return to the care provider's office to have stitches removed, if needed.

 Seek medical attention immediately if you have any of the following symptoms:

 - Vision problems

-Many people express satisfaction with the results of blepharoplasty, such as a more rested and youthful appearance and more self-confidence.
-For some people, results of surgery may last a lifetime.
-For others, droopy eyelids may recur.
+Many people who have blepharoplasty say they feel more self-confident and feel they look younger and more rested.
+For some people, surgery results may last a lifetime.
+For others, droopy eyelids can recur.

-Bruising and swelling generally subside in 10 to 14 days, which may be when you feel comfortable going out in public again.
+Bruising and swelling generally lessen slowly in about 10 to 14 days.
 Scars from the surgical cuts may take months to fade.
-Take care to protect your delicate eyelid skin from too much sun exposure.
+Take care to protect your delicate eyelid skin from sun exposure.